 As ribavirin is a nucleoside analog of guanosine, the simplest mechanism would be to act as an inhibitor of the viral polymerase.
 Indeed, the direct inhibition of viral polymerases has been shown in vesicular stomatitis virus, La Crosse encephalitis virus, reovirus, influenza virus, and hepatitis C virus.

-Since viral polymerases use intracellular nucleotides in order to replicate their genome, ribavirin triphosphate is potentially recognized by the viral polymerase.
+Since viral polymerases use intracellular nucleotides to replicate their genome, ribavirin triphosphate is potentially recognized by the viral polymerase.
 Subsequent elongation is then inhibited due to chain termination or prevention of the binding of other endogenous nucleotides essential for the completion of genome replication.

-Ribavirin is also thought to have certain antitumor activity via inhibition of eIF4E, which is the rate-limiting component of the translation initiation complex.
+Ribavirin is also thought to have certain antitumor activity through its inhibition of eIF4E, which is the rate-limiting component of the translation initiation complex.
 That has been associated with decreased protein levels of several eIF4E targets, such as cyclin D1 and NBS1.
 Consequently, some researchers are evaluating the efficacy of ribavirin in the setting of advanced breast cancer.